degdigital/skeletor/README.md

 The task(s) that the `listen` task will run when file changes occur.
 Possible values include `build` and `export`.

 ## Javascript Module Bundling
-Skeletor will generate module bundles for you based on the `bundles` configuration setting in your Gruntfile.
-Under the hood, Skeletor will iterate through your defined bundles and execute 'jspm bundle' commands.
+Skeletor will generate module bundles for you based on the `bundles` configuration setting in `project-config.js`.
+Under the hood, Skeletor will iterate through your defined bundles and execute 'jspm bundle' commands on each.
 These bundles can either be standard SystemJS bundles or stand-alone, self-executing bundles (as specified in the `bundles.selfExecuting` setting).

 Skeletor is configured to create SystemJS bundles by default.
 SystemJS bundles are not referenced in a web page directly, but rather by a modules within it: